Foot and Ankle

 • Altered sensation (pins and needles, numbness) into the toes

-If your symptoms become more persistent and fail to recover fully after following the advice then consider a self referral into ourselves for an assessment.
-But in the meantime the following exercise program may help with ongoing symptoms.
+If your symptoms become more persistent and fail to recover fully after following the advice then consider a self referral into ours service for an assessment.
+But in the meantime the following exercise programs may help with ongoing symptoms.
+There are no set number of repetitions listed on these programs, self-select how much you do depending on your symptoms.

 If you have been diagnosed with, or suspect you may have, either of the following, more specific foot and ankle conditions, then the nature of the exercise programs differs slightly so follow the programs in the links below.